balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 ##### Function target syntax

-For quick-and-dirty jobs (useful for quick tests), you can assign a route directly to a function:
+For one-off jobs (quick tests, for example), you can assign a route directly to a function:
 ```js
 '/foo': function(req, res) {
   return res.send('hello!');
 },
 ```

-You can also combine this syntax with others using an array, allowing you to define quick, inline middleware:
+You can also combine this syntax with others using an array.
+This allows you to define quick, inline middleware:

 ```js
 '/foo': [